Xe/site/blog/gamebridge-2020-05-09.markdown

 - Only have one binary to start, the game itself

-As a first step of implementing this, I went through the source code of the Mario 64 PC port (as fetched from GitHub) and began to look for anything that might be useful to understand how parts of the game work.
+As a first step of implementing this, I went through the source code of the Mario 64 PC port (but in theory this could also work for other emulators or even Nintendo 64 emulators with enough work) and began to look for anything that might be useful to understand how parts of the game work.
 I stumbled across `src/pc/controller` and then found two gems that really stood out.
 I found the interface for adding new input methods to the game and an example input method